click on the menu below to navigate this site

 Julia's latest ride.

-Lifting off into the cloudy skies over Selma this morning we soon found ourselves in even more weather.
-Our westward progress seemingly being restricted by cumulus clouds bubble upwards.
-Everywhere in America, except California, in summer the normal drill is: Rain falls, very hot sun comes out, water evaporates and forms clouds, and very hot sun heats clouds until they form thunderstorms in the afternoon.
-This is at least what we have experienced since North Dakota.
-The advice we got, from the eastern chapter of the Commander forum, to do all our flying in the mornings has been spot on.
+Lifting off into the cloudy skies over Selma this morning, we soon found ourselves in even more weather.
+Our westward progress seemed to be restricted by cumulus clouds bubbling upwards.
+Everywhere in America, except California, in summer the normal drill is: Rain falls, the very hot sun comes out, water evaporates and forms clouds, and the very hot sun heats clouds until they form thunderstorms in the afternoon.
+This is, at least, what we have experienced since North Dakota.
+The advice we got from the eastern chapter of the Commander forum to do all our flying in the mornings has been spot on.
 We followed this familiar pattern on today's flight and made it safely to Jackson, Mississippi.
 Yes, we went to Jackson.

-Jackson's history is not too dissimilar to Selma in that it was an armory during the civil war and was a pivotal city in the sixties for civil rights demonstrations.
-Unlike Selma there are few antebellum structures left today most have been destroyed.
+Jackson's history is not too dissimilar to Selma in that it was an armory during the Civil War and was a pivotal city in the 1960s for civil rights demonstrations.
+Unlike Selma, there are few antebellum structures left today; most have been destroyed.
 Unlike Selma, Jackson seems to have a thriving economy from what we could see of its posh suburbs and shopping centers.
-The good news for me, was I got two more "Obama will win" votes on our poll.
-I am very confident that Obama will win the election now; but the trip is not over yet and Texas still awaits us.
+The good news for me was I got two more "Obama will win" votes in our poll.
+I am very confident that Obama will win the election now, but the trip is not over yet, and Texas still awaits us.

 Flight to Jackson